Crew Medical Insurance: Health Check

 What about seasonal staff and dayworkers?

 There will likely be a provision of cover in the Yacht Crew policy for casual workers, but always check what cover included and to what extent!
+New guidance on Seafarer Employment Agreements (SEAs) has been issued by some flag states in respect to temporary crew/day workers/race crew so always check with your employer what cover is included.

 Are premiums affected by cruising location?